Honorary Doctorates at NHH

 Odd Aukrust (1915 – 2008)

 Aukrust received his degree in social economics at UiO in 1941.
 Throughout a large portion of his career he was connected to Statistics Norway as head of research and later as research director.

 Aukrust is best known for his research on wages and price patterns in the Norwegian economy.
 His research in macro economics is well known in international academic circles under the title,”The Norwegian Model”.

-Drèze is professor emeritus at Université Catholique de Louvain, and is one of the world’s leading economists.
+Drèze was professor emeritus at Université Catholique de Louvain, and one of the world’s leading economists.

 Professor Drèze is especially known for his contributions to general equilibrium theory with emphasis on uncertainty, price patterns in “qualified” markets, resolution theory, game theory, econometrics (particularly Bayesian), macro economics and economic policy.